huderlem/porymap/docsrc/manual/region-map-editor.rst

 You can also drag the entry around the map.
 The "x" and "y" values correspond to the position of the entry's top-left square on the region map.
 The "Dimensions" "width" and "height" spinboxes will change the size of the map entry.

-To change the popup name of the map section when you enter the map, type it into the "Map Name" box.